janewbaldwin/TC_Risk_WorldBank/README.md

 # TC_Risk_WorldBank
 ## SUMMARY:
-This is code to support the paper "Vulnerability in a Tropical Cyclone Risk Model: Philippines Case Study" to be published in the journal Weather, Climate, and Society.
+This is code to support the paper ["Vulnerability in a Tropical Cyclone Risk Model: Philippines Case Study"](https://essopenarchive.org/doi/full/10.1002/essoar.10511053.1) to be published in the journal Weather, Climate, and Society.
 Data to support this project can be found on the DesignSafe platform doi:XXXXXXXXXXX.

 This project produced a tropical cyclone risk (e.g. asset loss) model for the Philippines based on open-source data, geared at supporting nonprofit applications.
 The files and code included in this data repository allow for reproduction of the different model components (e.g. the hazard, vulnerability, and exposure layers) and the model validation.
 The data produced by this model and used in the publication are also made available here-- namely the tropical cyclone wind fields for observed and synthetic storms over the Philippines, the vulnerability and exposure layers, and the resultant asset losses.

-Please refer to this related project for details on the Columbia Tropical Cyclone Hazard model (CHAZ): https://github.com/cl3225/CHAZ
-Synthetic storms from this model are analyzed in this paper.

 ## INSTRUCTIONS FOR USE: